On Death and Grieving

 What you should be aware of:

-• I was angry at Fraser for dying and then I would feel bad about being angry at my dead friend.
+• I was angry at Fraser for dying.
+Then I felt guilty for being angry at a dead friend.
 It was confusing.
 It took me a while to reconcile all of those feelings.

 • You have the right to talk with who you want about this, and you can also tell people that you are sad and just need some space.
 I found that I talked about it a lot with a couple of close friends, shared about it at every meeting I went to and discussed it in therapy.
 But I didn’t have it in me to talk to everyone.
 Some people just pissed me off or didn’t “get it.”